dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 **Explanation:**

-- `dcterms:source` provides a _persistent identifier_ (DOI) that machines can resolve.
+- `dcterms:identifier` provides a _persistent identifier_ (DOI) that machines can resolve.
-- `dcterms:bibliographicCitation` provides a _human-readable citation_ following standard bibliographic format.
+- `iao:0000119` provides a _human-readable citation_ following standard bibliographic format.
 - `rdfs:seeAlso` provides a _landing page URL_ for easy access and browser navigation.

 ---